Rowan: Names

 The tree has two names in Welsh, cerdinen and criafol.
-Criafol may be translated as "The Lamenting Fruit", likely derived from the Welsh tradition that the Cross of Christ was carved from the wood of this tree, and the subsequent association of the Rowan's red fruit with the blood of Christ.
+Criafol may be translated as 'the lamenting fruit', likely derived from the Welsh tradition that the Cross of Christ was carved from the wood of this tree, and the subsequent association of the rowan's red fruit with the blood of Christ.

 The Old Irish name is cairtheand, reflected in Modern Irish caorthann.
 The "arboreal" Bríatharogam in the Book of Ballymote associates the rowan with the letter luis, with the gloss "delightful to the eye (li sula) is luis, i.e. rowan (caertheand), owing to the beauty of its berries".
 Due to this, "delight of the eye" (vel sim.) has been reported as a "name of the rowan" by some commentators.

-The most common Scots Gaelic name is caorann (/gd/), which appears in numerous Highland place names such as Beinn a' Chaorainn and Loch a’ Chaorainn.
+The most common Scottish Gaelic name is caorann (/gd/), which appears in numerous Highland place names such as Beinn a' Chaorainn and Loch a' Chaorainn.
 Rowan was also the clan badge of the Malcolms and McLachlans.
 There were strong taboos in the Highlands against the use of any parts of the tree save the berries, except for ritual purposes.
 For example, a Gaelic threshing tool made of rowan and called a buaitean was used on grain meant for rituals and celebrations.

-In the Canadian provinces of Newfoundland and Labrador and Nova Scotia, this species is commonly referred to as a "dogberry" tree.
+In the Canadian provinces of Newfoundland and Labrador and Nova Scotia, this species is commonly referred to as a dogberry tree.

-In German, Sorbus aucuparia is known as the Vogelbeerbaum ("bird-berry tree") or as Eberesche.
-The latter is a compound of the name of the ash tree (Esche) with what is contemporarily the name of the boar (Eber), but in fact the continuation of a Gaulish name, eburo- (also the name for a dark reddish-brown colour, cognate with Greek orphnos, Old Norse iarpr "brown"); like sorbus, eburo- seems to have referred to the colour of the berries; it is also recorded as a Gaulish name for the yew (which also has red berries), see also Eburodunum (disambiguation).
+In German, Sorbus aucuparia is known as the Vogelbeerbaum ('bird-berry tree') or as Eberesche.
+The latter is a compound of the name of the ash tree (Esche) with what is contemporarily the name of the boar (Eber), but in fact the continuation of a Gaulish name, eburo- (also the name for a dark reddish-brown colour, cognate with Greek ὀρφνός orphnos, Old Norse iarpr 'brown'); like sorbus, eburo- seems to have referred to the colour of the berries; it is also recorded as a Gaulish name for the yew (which also has red berries), see also Eburodunum (disambiguation).